Mission & Story

 MANY PEOPLE KNOW THE STORY

-Three young people named Weaver who journeyed west from Virginia in 2008 to start a theatre.
-How they found their way to an abandoned church in the King neighborhood and soon had a “theatre” to call home.
-How they built the scenery themselves, begged and borrowed everything else.
-How audiences sat on sofas scrounged from Craigslist and the street.
+Soon the trio were off and running.
+They built the scenery themselves, begged and borrowed everything else.
+The audiences sat on sofas scrounged from Craigslist and the street.
 The first night two people came.
 The second night… no one.
 But on closing night, 122 people crowded around the makeshift “stage,” sitting on cushions, speakers, and four people on a piano.

 AND THEN SOMETHING HAPPENED.

+2010.
 August Wilson.
-2010.
-And the last play he wrote, Radio Golf, changed everything, in more ways than one, a play about gentrification in Pittsburgh’s Hill District, a place not unlike Northeast Portland.
+Radio Golf.
+This play changed everything.
+It is a play about gentrification in Pittsburgh’s Hill District, a place not unlike Northeast Portland.
 The show sold out by the end of the first week.
 And then extended.
 And extended.
 And the people who came weren’t just avid theatregoers but people from the neighborhood.
 People who wanted to talk about issues and art and LIFE.

 AND THEN SOMETHING SCARY HAPPENED.